Our Eat & Burn series showcases destinations through their cuisine and inviting ways to burn off the calories.

 Overlooking Beaufort’s Waterfront Park and the Beaufort River, this restaurant transforms fresh, locally-sourced ingredients into sophisticated, contemporary fare.
 Whether you opt for Lowcountry classics like crab bisque, crab cakes, shrimp & grits, grilled fresh catch or modern global favorites like spicy tuna roll, wood-grilled Scottish salmon, Maine lobster or Parisienne herb gnocci, your taste buds will be delighted.
 Don’t miss “The Jenny,” a nod to Forrest Gump’s true love billed as “the official lowcountry sweet tea martini,” it’s a sweet-yet-tart grownup treat.

-This award-winning restaurant defines casual elegance with its upscale preparations of Southern classics, attentive service and refined yet cozy environs.
+This award-winning catering service defines casual elegance with its upscale preparations of Southern classics, attentive service and refined yet cozy environs.
 Brunch, lunch and dinner menus showcase Lowcountry classics like shrimp & grits—which get a creative spin with “sweet potato grits”—crab cakes, fried green tomatoes, she crab soup, BBQ-glazed salmon, pecan-crusted chicken and more.
 Afternoon tea, available Tuesday through Friday, offers an elegant presentation of tiny sandwiches, Southern pastries and sweet desserts with a pot of tea.